 About the Author

 Dambach lectures frequently on college campuses, at conferences, and at civic organizations worldwide.
 His TEDx Talk, “Why not Peace?”, at Johns Hopkins University received rave reviews.
 He was a speaker at the Rotary International peace conference in Sao Paulo, and he was featured at the Future of Peace Summit in Washington, DC as well as the War Victims conference in Kampala, Uganda.
-He is chairman of the Mali Affinity Group, and he serves on the governing boards of the Institute for Economics and Peace, the International Peace and Security Institute, Alliance for Peacebuilding, Middle East Peace Working Group, Future Symphony, and the CityLit Project.
+He is chairman of the Mali Affinity Group, and he serves on the governing board of the Institute for Economics and Peace.
+He has served on the boards of the International Peace and Security Institute (Treasurer), Alliance for Peacebuilding, Middle East Peace Working Group (Chair), Coalition for American Leadership Abroad (Chair), Peace X Peace, Future Symphony, and the CityLit Project (Founding Chair).

 Dambach has been nominated for the 2017 Nobel Peace Prize, and the Institute for Economics and Peace presented him the Leadership and Service for Peace Award in 2016.
 He was named the 2016 Peace Corps Champion for keeping the spirit of service alive.
 He won the Global Peace Award in 2001 from the International Platform Association.
 The Dambach Award for Service to the Literary Arts was created in his honor by the CityLit Project in Baltimore.
 The National Peace Corps Association has granted him the honorary title President Emeritus.